Commander - Mike Seymoure

 P.O.
 Box 19, 115 North Niles Street, Paw Paw, MI 49079, US

-The American Legion meetings are as follows; the EXECUTIVE is on the 1st Thursday of the month and on the 2nd & 4th Thursdays of the month are the MEMBERS meetings held at 7:30 pm.
+The American Legion meetings are as follows; the EXECUTIVE is held at 7:00 pm on the 2nd Thursday of the month prior to the Regular Membership meeting that is held on the 2nd & 4th Thursdays of the month at 7:30 pm.

 The Auxiliary and Sons of the American Legion meetings are held on the 3rd Thursday of the month at 7:30 pm.